jt-lanl/cov-voc/README.md

 contains a lot of hard-coded covid-specific routines and constants (eg, definition of where RBD and NTD regions are)

 ### colornames
-simple module for translating common color names into hash-character names
+simple module for translating common color names into hash-hexcodes

 ### intlist
 generic utilities for dealing with lists of integers; for instance, can create headers such as the following,